 One of the top reasons for not making enough money in home staging is not charging enough.
-Here are 3 tips to help you establish your home staging fees:
+Which is generally linked to a lack of confidence.
+It’s important to consider how much is home staging worth to your clients?

 1. Consider all the time you don’t get paid for.